 This is especially useful during host maintenance events; instead of live migrating to a new physical server, Compute Engine terminates and restarts the VM on the same server.
 Please note that VMs will be taken offline and be unavailable while maintenance is applied.

 Hosting instances on sole-tenant nodes provides the following benefits:

-- Ensures your VMs run on hardware that is exclusively dedicated to your project.
+- Your VMs run on hardware that is exclusively dedicated to your project.

 - Minimizes the number of physical servers your VM instances will touch during maintenance events.

 - Allows you to track per-socket and per-core usage that might be required for license reporting purposes.